Yurickh/mugshot/README.md

 ### `yarn test`

-Help me add some tests to this project :)~
+This will run the tests in the project.

+I aim at adding some integration tests to it, but didn't have time to yet, feel free to contribute :)~